-Introduction to Wills & Estate Planning Correspondence
+Introduction to Wills & Estate Planning Correspondence – 2018

-It is split into three modules:
+The course is split into three modules:

 Module One comprises full details of the Law of Succession – everything the practitioner needs to know about the law dating back to the Wills Act 1837 and right up to date with all the changes and amendments.
 Why Wills are needed and how they work and how they can fail.